InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Experiments

 \subsubsection{Base Model}

-We compare the performance of various LLMs, including GPT-3.5-turbo \cite{Ouyang2022TrainingLM} accessible via the OpenAI API, the earlier and smaller-scale MT5-base \cite{xue-etal-2021-mt5}, as well as the more recently released and more powerful LLaMA2-13B-Chat \cite{DBLP:journals/corr/abs-2307-09288} and Baichuan2-13B-Chat \cite{baichuan2023baichuan2} models.
+We compare the performance of various LLMs, including ChatGPT \cite{Ouyang2022TrainingLM} accessible via the OpenAI API, the earlier and smaller-scale MT5-base \cite{xue-etal-2021-mt5}, as well as the more recently released and more powerful LLaMA2 (7B/13B) \cite{DBLP:journals/corr/abs-2307-09288} and Baichuan2 (7B/13B) \cite{baichuan2023baichuan2}.
+Note that all models used in the following experiments are \textbf{Chat} versions.